Email this page to a friend

 So if you want an economy to work, you have to make sure that all the participants are personally aligned with and prepared to follow the rules.
 And I postulate that the people most likely to follow the rules will be those who perceive that the game is fair, inclusive, compassionate, and allows every participant to express the full measure of his or her abilities so that participation results in a rewarding experience.
 Economic and political tools and strategies must be imagined and employed by economists and politicians that can make this happen.
 These tools will be at least as important as classical fiscal and monetary policy is.
 Right now, instead of this, the US currently employs propaganda and deceit in an attempt to fudge the system.
 But all that creates, is a population lost in illusion.

-When you don’t make sure that everyone can succeed (which is to say, that everyone is able to enjoy their basic human rights) then there will be turmoil and cheating… and when there’s enough turmoil, deceit and cheating going on, the system will break down into boom and bust cycles which periodically wreak havoc on the economy, if they don’t collapse the economy altogether, which is what I think is happening now in the United States.
+When you don’t make sure that everyone can succeed (which is to say, that everyone is able to enjoy their basic human rights) then there will be turmoil and cheating… and when there’s enough turmoil, deceit and cheating going on, the system will break down into boom and bust cycles which periodically will wreak havoc on the economy, if they don’t collapse the economy altogether, which is what I think is happening right now in the United States.
 You can't fool Mother nature.
 Nature is a system that works in perfect harmony with itself and is the very definition of integrity.
 We should take a hint.
-Markets and everything else actually do tend towards equilibrium, but as far as nature is concerned, time is of no consequence.
-We’ll get to equilibrium in the long run, even if it takes eons.
+Markets and everything else actually do tend towards equilibrium, which in our case probably means collapse, but as far as nature is concerned, time is of no consequence.
+We’ll get to equilibrium in the long run.
 Unfortunately for humans, as Keynes pointed out, “..in the long run we’re all dead.”
+And maybe that could happen to a lot of us, sooner than we think.

 So economic theory is incomplete to the extent that it fails to take into account the state of consciousness operating in the economy.
 I predicted the eventual economic collapse which I believe we are now still experiencing after taking note of the enactment of Bush’s tax policies, and after seeing the breakdown in the rule of law, the lack of criminal prosecutions of war criminals, the undermining of habeas corpus, the enactment of the treasonous Patriot Acts, the illegal wars in Iraq and Afghanistan, the breakdown of international law, and also after learning that people were buying homes for no money down, or otherwise obtaining mortgages by way of so called “liar” loans, etc. I wasn't yet aware of how ubiquitous derivatives were.
 There was enough corruption and hypocrisy in plain sight for any conscious person to conclude that this system is unstable and must eventually collapse.

-Every well informed thinking citizen knew and still knows that there is excessive corruption and dishonesty in government… every economics professor knew that Bush’s tax policies were intellectually bankrupt as soon as they were postulated, every bank loan officer knew that the applications they were filling out were dishonest, and most people who applied for a “liar” loan knew they were lying to get something they would not get if the process was handled honestly.
+Every well informed thinking citizen knew and still knows that there is excessive corruption and dishonesty in government… every economics professor worth his or her salt knew that Bush’s tax policies were intellectually bankrupt as soon as they were postulated; every bank loan officer knew that the applications they were filling out were dishonest, and most people who applied for a “liar” loan knew they were lying to get something they would not get if the process was handled honestly.
 And yet how many people in government or in leadership positions in any sphere of life spoke up about any of this dishonesty publicly?

 Now the theory Soros proposes doesn't appear currently to include, although it might one day lead to, the development of the tools I suggest we need.
 We know what those tools are; we just don't think of them as tools of economic policy.
 If Soros' economic theory doesn't lead to enlightened social policy, I would have to conclude that his economic theory probably won’t offer any more help than any of its predecessors.
 Soros admits his theory is incomplete and he's right.
-Fortunately, his philanthropy appears to be going into areas that offer promise in this respect.
-I'm probably not saying anything he hasn't thought about, although he probably conceives it in different terms or words.
+Maybe his philanthropy will go into areas that offer promise in this respect.

 Economics describes a closed system of interrelated and multi-layered agreements, not immutable natural laws of physics.
 If you want an economy to work, you first need to make sure that all the participants understand the rules; that governments are set up to insure that the rules are followed; and that everyone who participates in good faith will grow and prosper as human beings, sufficiently so as to inspire them to want to play by the rules.
 When everyone is playing by the rules, you will be able to predict what the outcome might be when external forces, such as unexpected resource shortages, natural disasters, and other phenomena impact the system.
 When everyone is playing by the rules, the intelligent and honorable application of fiscal and monetary policy will probably work.